Types of system available:...

-Our race communications systems are extremely easy to use.
+kart racing pit to driver communications systems are extremely easy to use.
 There are two types of system available:

-2-way radio or Bluetooth.
+2-way radio & Bluetooth.

-The driver is equipped with a microphone and in-ear speakers within their helmet.
-This then connects to a radio transmitter/receiver that is fitted to the kart, an "Integra" 2-way radio or Bluetooth unit mounted on their helmet, allowing the driver to communicate with the pit crew through the use of a very simple Push-To-Talk (PTT) button for radio, or just talking via Bluetooth.
+The helmet headset then connects to either a radio transmitter/receiver that is fitted to the kart, an "Integra" 2-way radio or Bluetooth unit mounted on their helmet, allowing the driver to communicate with the pit crew through the use of a very simple Push-To-Talk (PTT) button for radio, or just talking via Bluetooth.

 Bluetooth – Simple operation, very clear audio, no buttons to press, no external wires to contend with.

 Bluetooth – Limited range (1 kilometre at most), little compatibility between makes and models so you must use compatible kit.
 Bluetooth is strictly "Line of Sight" if you cannot see the driver, you cannot communicate.